 Monotherapy (treatment with a single medication) is the best option to treat people with newly diagnosed epilepsy.
 Clonazepam is a type of medication which can reduce the number of epileptic seizures; it is from a group of medications known as benzodiazepines.
 We searched electronic databases, with the aim of combining the results from all well-conducted studies on the topic to determine how effective clonazepam is at reducing the number of seizures in people with newly diagnosed epilepsy.

-No differences were found between clonazepam and carbamazepine in the proportion of seizure-free participants; however, this does not mean that clonazepam and carbamazepine have the same efficacy, as the lack of difference can be due to the small number of people included.
+No differences were found between clonazepam and carbamazepine in the proportion of seizure-free participants; however, this does not mean that clonazepam and carbamazepine have the same effect in controlling seizures, as the lack of difference can be due to the small number of people included.

-The study comparing clonazepam with ethosuximide provided no results on efficacy.
+The study comparing clonazepam with ethosuximide provided no results on the effect in controlling seizures.
 No differences were found between the two medications in terms of tolerability.
 However, the proportion of people who dropped out or withdrew from the study due to side effects, lack of efficacy or other reasons was higher in the clonazepam group compared to the ethosuximide group.

 Certainty of the evidence

-So far, the evidence on the efficacy and tolerability of clonazepam used as a single antiepileptic drug for the treatment of epilepsy is scarce and of very low certainty; hence insufficient to base decisions on its use in monotherapy.
+So far, the evidence on the effect in controlling seizures and the tolerability of clonazepam used as a single antiepileptic drug for the treatment of epilepsy is scarce and of very low-certainty.
+There is therefore insufficient information on which to base decisions on the use of clonazepam in monotherapy.

 Epilepsy is one of the most common neurological disorders worldwide, with an age-adjusted prevalence of 4 to 8 per 1000 population and an age-adjusted incidence of 44 per 100,000 person-years in developed countries.
 Monotherapy represents the best therapeutic option in people with newly diagnosed epilepsy.

-Two randomized controlled trials were included, with a total of 115 participants.
+Two randomized controlled trials had already been included in the previous version of the review, with a total of 115 participants.
 One study compared clonazepam to carbamazepine as monotherapy for participants with newly diagnosed psychomotor epilepsy (a condition corresponding to what is now termed mesial temporal lobe epilepsy).
-One study (published as abstract) compared clonazepam to ethosuximide as monotherapy for children with absence seizures.
-Based on the available data and the details on methodology provided, we judged both studies as being at unclear or high risk of bias for the domains assessed.
+One study (published as an abstract) compared clonazepam to ethosuximide as monotherapy for children with absence seizures.
+Based on the available data and the details on methodology provided, we judged both studies as being at unclear or high risk of bias for the domains assessed (apart from the selective reporting (reporting bias) domain - we judged one study as being at low risk of bias and the other study at high risk of bias).

 The study comparing clonazepam to ethosuximide did not provide any data on efficacy.
 The proportion of dropouts/withdrawal was higher in the group receiving clonazepam compared to the group receiving ethosuximide (RR 3.63, 95% CI 1.12 to 11.74; 79 participants; very low-certainty evidence).
 No information on other outcomes of interest was provided in this study.